QuTech-Delft/prosoftdev-research/episodes/basic-git-commands.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Tracking Changes
+In this episode we will continue working with the `recipes` repository you have created in the previous episode.
 First let's make sure we're still in the right directory.
 You should be in the `recipes` directory.

 ```bash
 $ cd ~/Desktop/recipes
 ```

 Let's create a file called `guacamole.md` that contains the basic structure to have a recipe.
-We'll use `nano` to edit the file;
-you can use whatever editor you like.
+We will use `nano` to edit the file, but feel free to use another text editor if you prefer.
 In particular, this does not have to be the `core.editor` you set globally earlier.
 But remember, the steps to create create or edit a new file will depend on the editor you choose (it might not be nano).
-For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create.html#which-editor) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.

 ```bash
 $ nano guacamole.md